shubymao/Draw-Graphics-/README.md

 # Draw-Graphics
-###This is a tester class for testing the jframe class and allows further implementation of graphical design project.
+###This is a tester class for testing the jframe class and allows further implementation of graphical design